Christian monasticism before 451: The White Monastery

 Shortly after the middle of the fourth century, two monks, Pigol and Pishoy, changed their eremitical monasteries into cenobitical ones.
-Pigol and his nephew Shenoute (alternative: Shenouda, Schenoudi, Schnoudi, or Senuti) were reformers and Shenoute became head of the White Monastery of Athribis.
+Pigol and his nephew Shenoute (alternative: Shenouda, Schenoudi, Schnoudi, or Senuti) were reformers and Shenoute became head of the White Monastery of Sohag.
 He made changes to the monastery, including a requirement for new novices to live outside the monastery for a period of time and teaching his monks and nuns to read.